Starbucks blames slower China growth on drop in third-party delivery orders

 (Reuters) - Starbucks Corp (SBUX.O) has reported a sudden slowdown in China growth just weeks after trumpeting rapid expansion in the country, citing a drop-off in unapproved third-party delivery services whose bulk orders had been clogging up its cafes.

-The U.S. cafe chain on Tuesday same-store sales would be flat to slightly negative in its second-biggest market in April-June, versus 7 percent growth a year earlier.
+The U.S. cafe chain said on Tuesday same-store sales would be flat to slightly negative in its second-biggest market in April-June, versus 7 percent growth a year earlier.
 The announcement was followed by a 9 percent drop in Starbucks’ share price.

 China has been a sweet spot for Starbucks for the past few years, as the country embraces cafes and opens up to drinking coffee over tea while growth saturates back home.
 Last month, the firm said it aimed to triple China revenue and double cafe numbers to 6,000 by 2022.